 Child custody has two components that need to be determined:

-- Legal Custody: The right to make decisions regarding religion, education, and healthcare.
-In addition, any other topics regarding the raising of your children.
+- Legal Custody: The right to make decisions regarding religion, education, and healthcare and extracurricular activities.

-- Physical custody: Establishing where the child calls home.
+- Physical custody: Establishing where the child lives.

 Both types of custody can be divided in a number of ways.
-Parents may be granted joint, sole or shared custody in either category.
+Parents may be granted primary, joint or sole physical custody.
+Parents may be granted joint or sole legal custody.

 If a parent is considering moving far enough away that the move will have an impact on the current custody and visitation arrangement, the other parent can object to the move in court and ask that custody be changed.
 What happens if one parent is not in favor of the move?
 The parent can schedule a hearing before the court to secure a ruling and amend custody and visitation agreement.

-We are anxious to help you in the preparation of a Parenting Plan that will be in the best interest of your child or children, and best fulfill their needs.
-We will also help assist you with the other side so that the best Parenting Plan for everyone can and will be arrived at.
-For effective legal representation regarding child custody and visitation issues, call 770-795-9596 or contact us online to set up your initial consultation with attorney Diana Whipkey Young.
+We are anxious to help you in the preparation of a custody arrangement Plan that will be in the best interest of your child or children, and best fulfill their needs.
+For effective legal representation regarding child custody and visitation issues, call 770-615-7248 or contact us online to set up your initial consultation with attorney Diana Whipkey Young.
 For our clients’ convenience, we accept all major credit cards.